 Can international graduates apply?

-Yes, if they have obtained an immigrant visa, and have fulfilled or are fulfilling the prerequisites noted above.
+Yes, if they have we require 1 year of clinical experience in the US or Canada, have obtained an immigrant visa (H1 or J1), and have fulfilled or are fulfilling the prerequisites noted above.